§ 1601 Short title.

 (b) A license to operate a conveyance listed in paragraph (a)(1) of this section may be suspended for a period not to exceed 30 days together with, or in lieu of, other penalties for littering under this chapter or another law of this State.
 But, if littering or dumping from a conveyance listed in subsection (a) of this section is a first offense, the license may not be suspended and the sanctions provided in § 1605 of this title apply.

 § 1607 Receptacles to be provided.

 (a) A public authority or agency having supervision of a property of this State shall do all of the following:

 (1) Establish and maintain receptacles for the deposit of litter at appropriate locations if a property is frequented by the public.

 (2) Post signs directing the public to the receptacles and serving notice of this chapter.

 (3) Otherwise publicize the availability of litter receptacles and the requirements of this chapter.

 (b) A public authority or agency may designate a park or recreation area as a carry-in and carry-out facility by posting or otherwise providing a notice to visitors, in which case the public authority or agency is not required to provide receptacles under subsection (a) of this section.

 § 1608 Enforcement.

-All law-enforcement agencies of the State, including enforcement personnel of the Department of Natural Resources and Environmental Control, shall have authority to enforce this chapter.
+All law-enforcement agencies of the State, including enforcement personnel of the Department of Natural Resources and Environmental Control, shall enforce this chapter.